 Brent Sullivan graduated in 2003 with a B. S. in Theatre Arts.
 He worked for the Oregon Shakespeare Festival as a scenic carpenter from 2004-2006.
 Brent and his wife moved to Boston in 2006 where he attended Boston University as a Masters candidate in Lighting Design.
 He taught as an Instructor there from 2007-2012.
 In 2008 he started working for Harvard University as production supervisor and resident lighting designer.
 In 2010 Brent received his MFA in Theatre Lighting Design.
 Companies he has worked with include: The Huntington Theatre Company, American Repertory Theatre, Tulsa Opera, and Boston Ballet.
-He worked in the Boston area as an independent lighting designer for Dance, Theatre, Opera, and special events before moving back to Portland in summer of 2012 and has worked at many academic and professional theatres there, most notably as Technical Director at Reed College and Artists Repertory Theatre.
+He worked in the Boston area as an independent lighting designer for Dance, Theatre, Opera, and special events.
+Brent moved back to Portland in summer of 2012 and has worked at many academic and professional theatres there, most notably as Technical Director at Reed College and Artists Repertory Theatre.
 Brent currently works as Technical Producer at Satis&fy, USA, one of the leading full-service production companies in the US since 1993.